Kuunika/hwis/README.md

 `Docker`
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in apps/aetc/ folder

 `NEXT_PUBLIC_API_URL=http://182.218.225.103:3001/api/v1`